-Tenth Circuit held that the plaintiffs had waived any challenge to the original ruling of the district court that the program was narrowly tailored.
+Tenth Circuit held that the plaintiffs had waived any challenge to the original ruling of the district court135 that the program was narrowly tailored.

 Nevertheless, the federal courts have found that the DBE program established pursuant to federal regulations (49 CFR, Part 26) and issued under the Transportation Equity Act (TEA-21) (1998) has been narrowly tailored to serve a compelling interest.
 The federal courts had previously ruled that there was a factual predicate for the federal Department of Transportation (DOT) DBE program, but that in its earlier versions the program was not narrowly tailored.
 The more recent rulings provide some guidance as to what program configurations the courts will judge to be narrowly tailored.
 The Eleventh Circuit in particular has identified the following elements of narrow tailoring: (1) the necessity for the relief and the efficacy of alternative remedies; (2) the flexibility and duration of the relief, including the availability of waiver provisions; (3) the relationship of numerical goals to the relevant labor market; and (4) the impact of the relief on the rights of innocent third parties.
+The part of the relief on the rights of innocent third parties.